kailash-manasarovar/statement/docs/index.md

 - With zero concern for consequences, they even wheeled out [the 1989 North London rape-gang boss Winston May](timeline/2024/june.md#winston-may), who I had complained about twice to the Metropolitan Police; once in 2006, and then again in 2015.
 - Given he could hardly walk he was so high when I saw him, I expect he had been in prison at the time and was given a day out for the sole purpose of terrorizing me.

-### Drugging with hallucinogens and poisoning with brake-fluid, pesticides, and other substances
+### Hallucinogens, aphrodisiacs, brake-fluid, pesticides, and other substances

 - From February 2022 to October 2025, I was drugged continuously with hallucinogens and other substances.
 - My brain had already been damaged by poisoning over many years to give me a perceptual stroke-like injury whereby I'm unable to recognize objects out of context.
-- This ensured that a group of vastly different-looking men - dressing the same, using the same voice (only one of them speaks), and performing the same actions - I confused as the same one man.
+- This ensured that a group of vastly different-looking men - dressing the same, using the same voice (only siblings amongst them speak), and performing the same actions - I confused as the same one man.
 - The constant hallucinogen-dosing ensured the efficacy of [the switcheroo-porn scam](crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) while it was going on, and a continued inability to understand it afterwards.
 - The hallucinogens were also used to exaggerate all emotional content; specifically terror, confusion and anxiety resulting from constant gang-stalking, and intense and overwhelming sexual arousal resulting from aphrodisiac intake coupled with online manipulation from hacked devices.
 - My view is that the hallucinogens, along with sedatives and *happy pills*, were also used to keep my mind in a confused state so that I failed to notice the obvious signs of sedating-events when they happened.